The new CP series features authentic sound and realistic touch giving a closest possible feel to that of an acoustic piano.

 The panel also has split point, transpose and touch response.

 These setting are extremely easy to use and the interface is also nice and clean making it quite easy for all level of musicians.

 - Recommended Reading : Perfect Audio Mixers Worth Your Money

 The OS for CP stage piano offers lots of other interesting features to explore and create something new.
-The OS gets update regularly with new contents and features (the current version is 1.1).
+The OS gets updated couple of times a year with new contents and features (the current version is 1.1 as of June 2019).

 In this version you will get an all new Yamaha C7 acoustic piano sound (it is the most recorded pianos in the world).
 There is also an all new Reed piano that basically known as backline reed.